Why Vincent Van Gogh Was Not Appreciated During His Lifetime?

 Why Is Van Gogh Considered Such A Great Artist?

 Many things make Vincent Van Gogh unique and great as an artist.
 He had a great way of using color in his heart, but more than that, he was an artist who set and paved the way, and his brushstroke technique used color and his design ability.
-What is interesting about all this is that he did this as a self-taught artist.
+What is interesting is that he did this as a self-taught artist.

 By clicking here, you can discover more by reading Why Is Van Gogh Considered Such a Great Artist?.